A Lesson in Splats: Teacher-Guided Diffusion for 3D Gaussian Splats Generation with 2D Supervision

 \section{Method}

-\textbf{Problem Formulation.} We tackle the problem of training a 3D diffusion model, \( D_\theta(s_t, t, x_\text{src}) \), that maps $N$ noisy 3D Gaussian Splats, \( s_t \in \mathbb{R}^{N \times d} \) to their clean version \(s_0\).
-Each of the Gaussian Splats is of dimension $d$, representing properties such as center, covariance, opacity, and color.
+\textbf{Problem Formulation.} We tackle the problem of training an image conditioned 3D diffusion model from 2D views only.
+A denoiser \( D_\theta(s_t, t, x_\text{src}) \), maps $N$ noisy 3D Gaussian Splats, \( s_t \in \mathbb{R}^{N \times d} \) to their clean version \(s_0\).
+Each of the Gaussians is of dimension $d$, representing properties such as center, covariance, opacity, and color.
 The model is conditioned on a single image \( x_\text{src} \) and uses \( k \geq 1 \) additional views of the same content for supervision, \( \{x_\text{tgt}^v\}_{v=0}^{k-1} \), without access to 3D ground truth.
 We assume access to a pre-trained deterministic model \( s_0^\text{teacher} = T_\phi(x) \), trained on the same sparse view data, that reconstructs 3D Gaussian Splats from a single image---or we can train such a model ourselves.
 Our method employs this trained model as a noisy teacher, generating noisy samples to train the diffusion model, which is supervised by the target image set \( \{x_\text{tgt}^v\}_{v=0}^{k-1} \).

 \textbf{Overview.} Our pipeline operates in two stages.
 First, we bootstrap the diffusion model by supervising it with the noisy teacher’s predictions (Section~\ref{sec:bootrap}).
-We then proceed to fine-tune the diffusion model using multi-step denoising and rendering losses (Section~\ref{sec:multi-step}).
+We then proceed to fine-tune the diffusion model using multi-step denoising with rendering losses (Section~\ref{sec:multi-step}).
 Both stages are further equipped with a cycle consistency regularization described in Section~\ref{sec:cycle-const}.
 Although the bootstrapping stage precedes fine-tuning in the pipeline, we present it second in this manuscript to facilitate a smoother explanation of our core contributions.
 The model pipeline is depicted in Fig.~\ref{fig:pipeline}.